 When served as sushi, tuna steak is often served rare or just lightly seared.
 So you really can't undercook this fish.

-Want a rarer tuna?
-Adjust your cooking time to grill one minute on each side.
-The tuna will be dark pink on the inside.
+Prefer a less rare steak?
+Adjust your cooking time to grill for one additional minute on each side.
+The tuna will be light pink on the inside.

 These cooking estimates are based on a tuna steak that is 1 to 1 1/2 inches thick.
 If you have a thinner fillet you will need to adjust your cooking time.

+Step 2.
+Toast almonds.
 Toasted sliced almonds add a smokey flavor.
 To toast almonds, heat a frying pan over medium heat.
 Add almonds and stir for 3-5 minutes until they start to brown.
 Remove from heat and cool.
 Add to greens.